Posted on August 23, 2013

-Licensing laws facilitate responsible gun ownership by requiring a person to obtain a license or permit authorizing the individual to purchase and/or possess a firearm.
-Although licensing laws vary, those that are the most comprehensive require all gun owners – not just owners of handguns or prospective firearm purchasers – to obtain a license.
-That license will only be issued after the applicant has provided proof of residency and fingerprints, and passed written and performance-based tests showing that the applicant knows how to safely load, fire and store a gun, and has knowledge of relevant firearms laws.
+Licensing laws facilitate responsible gun ownership by requiring a person to obtain a license or permit before purchasing and/or possessing a firearm.
+Although licensing laws vary, the most comprehensive laws require all gun owners to possess a license and regularly renew it.
+These licenses may only be issued or renewed after the applicant has undergone a background check and safety training, and has passed written and performance-based tests showing that the applicant knows how to safely load, fire and store a gun, and has knowledge of relevant firearms laws.

 Licensing laws are one method for closing the “private sale loophole” and ensuring that every person who purchases or possesses a gun has undergone a background check.
 Other states close the private sale loophole by requiring a background check at the point of sale of a firearm.
 For more information about this issue, see our summary on Universal Background Checks & the Private Sale Loophole.
 Licensing laws that require periodic renewal can also help law enforcement confirm that a gun owner remains eligible to possess firearms, and can facilitate the removal of firearms from people who have become ineligible.

 Training and testing requirements in licensing laws are designed to ensure that gun owners understand relevant firearms laws, and know how to safely store and handle firearms.
 Proper storage and handling of firearms help reduce the shocking number of unintentional shootings, firearms thefts, and incidents in which unauthorized persons, such as children and criminals, gain access to firearms every year.
 For statistics regarding these problems, see our summary on Safe Storage & Gun Locks.

 Licensing laws also help prevent the trafficking of crime guns, and make it more difficult for criminals, juveniles and other prohibited purchasers to obtain guns.